MostroP2P/mostro/book/src/take_sell.md

 ## Buyer sends LN invoice

-The buyer sends a nip 04 event to Mostro with the lightning invoice, the action should be the same the buyer just received in the last message from Mostro (`add-invoice`), here the unencrypted content of the event:
+The buyer sends a nip 04 event to Mostro with the lightning invoice, the action should be the same the buyer just received in the last message from Mostro (`add-invoice`), here the unencrypted content of the event for an invoice with no amount:

 ```json
 {